 The Fund pays all non-recurring and unusual fees and expenses, if any, of itself, as determined by the Managing Owner.
-Non-recurring and unusual fees and expenses such as legal claims and liabilities, litigation costs, indemnification expenses or other non-routine expenses.
+Nonrecurring and unusual fees and expenses include fees and expenses such as legal claims and liabilities, litigation costs, indemnification expenses or other non-routine expenses.
 Non-recurring and unusual fees and expenses, by their nature, are unpredictable in terms of timing and amount.
-For the years ended December 31, 2018, 2017 and 2016 the Fund did not incur such expenses.
+For the years ended December 31, 2019, 2018 and 2017 the Fund did not incur such expenses.